dgc-cgn/CAS-Digital-Trust/public-information/certificate-issuance.md

 ## Reduction in scope of Certificates issued

-CIOSC shall wherever applicable reduce the scope of certification if during the time of routine surveillance audits / Re approval or Renewal audits it finds that the certified client has continually / seriously failed to meet the certification requirements for those parts of the scope of certification.
+DGC shall wherever applicable reduce the scope of certification if during the time of routine surveillance audits / Re approval or Renewal audits it finds that the certified client has continually / seriously failed to meet the certification requirements for those parts of the scope of certification.
 The reduction in scope will be approved by the Quality Manager